rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 _src/lib.rs_, but this procedure also works with binary crates whose crate root file is _src/main.rs_.

-First we’ll extract the `front_of_house` module to its own file.
+First, we’ll extract the `front_of_house` module to its own file.
 Remove the code inside the curly brackets for the `front_of_house` module, leaving only the `mod front_of_house;` declaration, so that _src/lib.rs_ contains the code shown in Listing 7-21.
 Note that this won’t compile until we create the